xbjin/wave2text-nmt/README.md

 embedding

-        Name of the embedding file for the languages.
-        Lets say you have three src_ext : de,fr,en and --embedding embed_file, there should exist embed_file.fr, embed_file.de and embed_file.en.
+        Name of the embedding file for the languages (encoder and decoder) Lets say you have three src_ext de,fr,en and one trg_ext it with --embedding embed_file, there should exist embed_file.fr, embed_file.de, embed_file.en and embed_file.it.
 If one of this file doesnt exist, the model initiliaze the embedding matrix for the language as usual.

 embedding_train

         A list of True or False declaring wether an embedded given in parameters should be trained or not along with the model
-        Lets say src_ext are fr,de and there exists an embed.de that we want to pass to the model and train.
+        Lets say src_ext fr,de and trg_ext en and there exists an embed.en we want to train and an embed.de we dont want to train.
-        We do --embedding embed and --embedding_train (None/True/False), True.
-First parameter of embedding_train doesnt matter because embed.fr doesnt exist.
+        We do --embedding embed and --embedding_train (None/True/False), False, True.
+First parameter of embedding_train doesnt matter because embed.fr doesnt exist, 3rd is for decoder.
         If embedding parameter is given but not embedding_train, then embeddings are trained by default